splaisan/qiime-tools/simplify_qiime-plots.md

 **Note:** Additional advantage of the cleaning was to merge all subspecies of a given species to the same label.
 Indeed, a number of records in the Silva database include subspecies information whicvh may not be relevant in such plot (an extreme example here: 'Listeria monocytogenes serotype 1/2a str.
 NCCP No. 15743' => 'Listeria monocytogenes' after cleaning).

-For the total data (including unassigned reads)

 ![cleaned genus plot](pictures/silva_cleaned_genus_taxa_plot.png)

 ![cleaned species plot](pictures/silva_cleaned_species_taxa_plot.png)

-For the assigned data

 ## Please report any inconsistency or suggestion to [nucleomics-bioinformatics@vib.be)](mailto:nucleomics-bioinformatics@vib.be)